-^{} Lifetime Orthodontic benefit amount for children under 19.
-Lifetime Orthodontic benefit is separate from the Calendar Year Maximum Benefit for all other Covered Dental Expenses.
+^{} Lifetime Orthodontic Maximum Benefit Amount is separate from the Calendar Year Maximum Benefit for all other Covered Dental Expenses.

 DEFINITIONS

 The following words and phrases shall have the following meanings when used in the Plan Document.
 The following definitions are not an indication that charges for particular care, supplies or services are eligible for payment under the Plan; however they may be used to identify ineligible expenses.
 Please refer to the appropriate sections of the Plan Document for that information.
 There are also definitions located in other sections of this Plan Document.